ciminomariano/BackEndTest/practical_test/practical_test/README.md

 To use the project:

 1. Start the development server: `python manage.py runserver`
+2. Access the endpoint with get method http://127.0.0.1:8000/csrf_token/ copy the token generated and add it on a new post request in the headers as X-CSRFToken (step 3)
-2. Access the API endpoint: `http://localhost:8000/api/dividends/download/` (Use Post Method) This endpoint will download the dividend obtained from yahoo
+3. Access the API endpoint: `http://localhost:8000/api/dividends/download/` (Use Post Method) This endpoint will download the dividend obtained from yahoo and fill the database with the info
-3. Access the API endpoint: `http://localhost:8000/api/dividends/<symbol>/<year>`
+4. Access the API endpoint: `http://localhost:8000/api/dividends/<symbol>/<year>`
    - Replace `<symbol>` with the desired symbol (e.g., PETR4.SA).
    - Replace `<year>` with the desired year (e.g., 2022).
 4. The API response will contain the summarized amount of dividends for the specified symbol and year.